 After staging and stabilization, treatment will consist of several steps that are dependent on the individual case.
-The American Heartworm Society has developed guidelines for treatment that are subject to the severity of an infection and potential complications.
+The American Heartworm Society has developed guidelines for treatment that are subject to the severity of infection and potential complications.
 Generally, dogs with early or no signs of heartworm disease have a higher rate of successful treatment.

-Diagnosis for cats is slightly more complicated and usually requires a physical exam, blood work and other blood tests, x-ray, and, in some cases, ultrasound.
+Diagnosis for cats is slightly more complicated and usually requires a physical exam, blood work, and other blood tests, x-ray, and, in some cases, ultrasound.
 Though there is no approved drug therapy for cats, infections often resolve on their own, but not before causing irreparable damage.
 In mild cases, treatment consists of stabilization and management of presenting symptoms.
 Hospitalization may be recommended to provide therapy including antibiotics, IV fluids, medications to support heart and lung functions in more severe cases.
 As in dogs, some cases are only treatable by surgical removal of heartworms.

 How do I protect my pet from getting heartworm disease?

-In order to protect your pet, preventative medication must be administered to both cats and dogs on a year-round basis.
-Although they are typically used to prevent disease from happening in the first place, these same preventatives are also used to treat an initial infestation and guard against subsequent infections.
+In order to protect your pet, the preventative medication must be administered to both cats and dogs on a year-round basis.
+Although they are typically used to prevent the disease from happening in the first place, these same preventatives are also used to treat an initial infestation and guard against subsequent infections.
 Preventatives are available in an oral chew, topical gel, oral tablets, or 6-month injections (for dogs).
-During a dog’s treatment, a 6 month repeat test is necessary to ensure complete resolution.
+During a dog’s treatment, a 6-month repeat test is necessary to ensure complete resolution.
 Previously infected dogs need to use life-long preventatives since repeat infection is possible.

 Some pet owners think skipping preventatives in the winter months is safe, but weather can be unpredictable and it’s easy to start the first dose in the spring on time allowing mosquito populations to build before remembering to treat their pet.
-Your veterinarian will work with your to find the best prevention for you and your pet ensuring the continued good health of your furry family members.
+Your veterinarian will work with you to find the best prevention for you and your pet ensuring the continued good health of your furry family members.